 Employers need to seriously consider purchasing or lending their workers the equipment they need to perform their job safely.
 This could include ergonomic desks and chairs, as well as modified keyboards and other equipment designed to reduce the risk of developing carpal tunnel syndrome.
 We urge employers who are considering making permanent work from home changes for their employees to consider the long-term benefits of providing ergonomically sound equipment to their workers.

-If you or somebody you care about has sustained a repetitive motion injury and are having trouble receiving compensation, contact the team at the Law Offices of Kropach & Kropach today.
-We have a thorough understanding of the laws surrounding workers’ compensation in California and we will work to secure the following on your behalf:
+If you or somebody you care about has sustained a repetitive motion injury and is having trouble receiving compensation, contact the team at the Law Offices of Kropach & Kropach today.
+We have a thorough understanding of the laws surrounding workers compensation in California and we will work to secure the following on your behalf:

 Our team understands that the COVID-19 pandemic has significantly altered the way many people work and that this is an ever-changing situation.
 However, that does not lessen the responsibility that employers have to keep their workers safe.
 When you need a Los Angeles workers compensation attorney, you can contact us for a free consultation by clicking here or calling us at 818-600-4714.